mozilla/skywriter/docs/tutorials/gui.html.markdown

 We're creating a `Toolbar` class.
 When a new `Toolbar` is created, it gets a new element which just has our string in it.
 We set that to `element` on the instance.
-This is the key to GUI components that are integrated into Bespin's UI: they just offer up an `element` that Bespin will put in place.
+This is the key to GUI components that are integrated into Skywriter's UI: they just offer up an `element` that Skywriter will put in place.

-The next step is telling the Bespin system about our new component.
+The next step is telling the Skywriter system about our new component.
 We do that in the `package.json` file, which will now look like this:

     :::js